James Tissot: Mature life and career

+Post-war career

+Tissot would further explore political themes of turmoil in Europe during the onset and aftermath of the war: The 1870 painting La Partie Carrée evoked nostalgia for the period of the French Revolution while hinting at the hedonism of the contemporary French aristocracy in portraying a pair of young women picnicking with two men, one in revolutionary military garb, while the c.
+1873 work Still on Top depicted the allegorical ascension of the Austrian Habsburg and North German war flags over other European flags, with title being thought to be a reference to the British ensign barely visible at the top of the canvas.
+Tissot produced Ball on Shipboard in 1874 with a similar subject, depicting a diverse range of contemporary national flags sewn together in a large awning.

-Tissot quickly developed his reputation as a painter of elegantly dressed women shown in scenes of fashionable life, influenced by his millinery childhood.
+Once established in London, Tissot quickly developed his reputation as a painter of elegantly dressed women shown in scenes of fashionable life.
 By 1872 Tissot had bought a house in St John's Wood, an area of London very popular with artists at the time.
-According to The Oxford Dictionary of Art and Artists, "in 1874 Edmond de Goncourt wrote sarcastically that he had 'a studio with a waiting room where, at all times, there is iced champagne at the disposal of visitors'".
+Writer and critic Edmond de Goncourt sarcastically described "a studio with a waiting room where, at all times, there is iced champagne at the disposal of visitors" by 1874.
 Tissot gained membership of The Arts Club in 1873, and his paintings appealed greatly to wealthy British industrialists throughout the second half of the 19th century.
-During 1872 he earned 94,515 francs, an income normally only enjoyed by those in the echelons of the upper classes.
+During 1872 he earned 94,515 francs, an income normally only enjoyed by the upper classes of British society.

+Tissot is considered a core figure of Japonisme alongside contemporaries such as Alfred Stevens and Claude Monet, a widespread artistic movement formed in response to the sudden influx of Japanese art, textiles, and curiosities into the European market as a result of the forced opening of trade relations with Japan in 1853 and subsequent Meiji Restoration in 1868.
+Printed Japanese art emphasized clarity, spaciousness, and boldness appealing to the Ukiyo urban culture and Tissot came to regularly include popular Japanese artifacts and costumes in his pictures after being introduced to the subject by Whistler, additionally expressing stylistic influences in his use of composition and perspective.

-In 1874, Degas asked him to join them in the first exhibition organized by the artists who became known as the Impressionists, a then-nascent artistic movement that would influence Tissot's own style, but he ultimately refused despite remaining close to these artists.
+In 1874, Degas asked him to join them in the first exhibition organized by the artists who became known as the Impressionists, a then-nascent artistic movement that would inspire much of Tissot's own style.
+Tissot ultimately refused but would remain a close acquaintance of the group.
 Berthe Morisot visited him in London in 1874, and he travelled to Venice with Édouard Manet at about the same time.
 He regularly saw Whistler, who influenced Tissot's Thames river scenes.